Staffordshire Militia: Supplementary Militia

 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the Government created the Supplementary Militia, a compulsory levy of men to be trained in their spare time, and to be incorporated in the Militia in emergency.
 Staffordshire's quota was fixed at 2095 men, and two new regiments were formed from them by 1798, so that the original regiment was numbered 1st.
 The 2nd Regiment, of 10 companies, including grenadier and light companies, was commanded by Lord Granville Leveson-Gower, previously a captain in the 1st Regiment, who was commissioned on 5 April 1797.
-The 3rd Regiment, of 6 companies, was commanded by Francis Perceval Eliot, Colonel of the Staffordshire Yeomanry Cavalry commissioned on 25 April 1798.
+The 3rd Regiment, of 6 companies, was commanded by Francis Perceval Eliot, formerly major of the Staffordshire Yeomanry Cavalry, who was commissioned Lt-Col Commandant on 25 April 1798.
 However, the 2nd and 3rd were disbanded the following year when the militia quotas were reduced, and their remaining men were incorporated into the 1st.
 The Staffordshire Militia was disembodied on 26 April 1802 after the Treaty of Amiens.

 King's Own Staffordshire Militia

 The Peace of Amiens was short-lived, and the Staffordshire Militia was embodied again on 30 March 1803.
-A new 2nd Regiment was raised on 28 June.
+A new 2nd Regiment was raised on 28 June, when Col Francis Eliot was appointed to command it.
 The 1st Regiment was ready for duty by 17 May and was immediately ordered to Windsor, where the King rode at its head when it marched into Windsor Barracks.
 It accompanied him to Weymouth in the summer of 1804, returning with him to Windsor in the autumn.
 In 1805 George III commanded that the regiment should become the King's Own Staffordshire Militia, and it was augmented by 200 men from the 2nd Regiment, which was disbanded.
 The regiment was on service at Windsor, St James's Palace and Kew Palace almost continuously until it was disembodied in 1814 at the end of the Napoleonic War.
 When Napoleon escaped from Elba in 1815, the regiment was re-embodied while the regular army was serving in the Waterloo campaign.
 It was finally disembodied in April 1816.